 If you do sell, and you don’t have any other Capital Gains to offset with this loss, then that $2,000 can be subtracted from your normal income.
-Which means, if your marginal tax bracket is 30%, then you’ll be saving $600 at tax time.
+This means, if your marginal tax bracket is 30%, then you’ll be saving $600 at tax time.

-Even better, if you’d like, you can now take the money you got by selling your VTI shares, and use it to buy a similar Index Fund such as SCHB (Schwab US Broad Market ETF).
+Even better, if you’d like, you can now take the money you got by selling your VTI shares and use it to buy a similar Index Fund such as SCHB (Schwab US Broad Market ETF).

 This fund is very similar to VTI, which means that it will basically be like you never sold your VTI at all.
-However, for tax purposes you DID sell, which means you can bank in your loss right now!
+However, for tax purposes, you DID sell, which means you can bank in your loss right now!

 This is exactly what Betterment does for you if you opt into Tax-Loss Harvesting.
 If you’re depositing regularly (say, every 2 weeks), there are bound to be times where some of the funds they bought for you decrease in value over the short term.
 When this happens, Betterment will sell the ETF that declined in value and use the proceeds to buy a similar ETF, thus locking in a loss that you can use to offset your normal income.

 Up to $3,000 in Capital losses can be used to offset normal income.
 So, if you’re able to harvest $3,000 in “losses”, then at a 30% marginal tax rate you can save an extra $900 per year!